domme0711/icingaweb2-module-perfdatagraphs/doc/01-About.md

 However, for the `perfdatagraphs_metrics` variable a dictionary is the natural fit and "flat" data types would have increased the complexity of the code base.

+### Missing Data

+Missing data is not shown in the charts, this might cause gaps in the rendering.
+We will not take any steps to hide these or provide a default in case of missing data.
+Rationale behind this was, to transparently show the incomplete data and avoid wrong interpretation when data is set to a default value.

 ## Units